esy/esy/README.md

 % make test
 ```

+#### Slow tests
+By pacing `@slowtest` token in commit messages, we mark the commit ready for the slow tests framework
+(tests that hit the network).
+They are run with `node test-e2e-slow/run-slow-tests.js`

 #### Windows

 In cases e2e tests fail with `Host key verification failed.`, you might have to create ssh keys